andresantoro/RHOSTS/README.md

 In the folder ```Containers``` you will also find all the instructions for building containers either using Docker (https://www.docker.com/) or Apptainer (http://apptainer.org/).

-If you happen to find any use of this code please do not forget to cite our paper ;-)
+If you happen to find any use of this code please do not forget to cite our paper, or our recent preprint, in which we used a slight variation of the homological scaffold: https://www.biorxiv.org/content/10.1101/2023.12.04.569913v1.abstract ;-)

 ## License